openshift-evangelists/kbe/content/page/pf.md

 $ kubectl apply -f https://raw.githubusercontent.com/openshift-evangelists/kbe/master/specs/pf/app.yaml
 ```

-Let's say want to access the `simpleservice` service from the local environment, say, your laptop, on port `8080`.
+Let's say we want to access the `simpleservice` service from the local environment, say, your laptop, on port `8080`.
 So we forward the traffic as follows:

 ```bash
 $ kubectl port-forward service/simpleservice 8080:80